kurtwp/homelab/projects/kubernetes/readme2.md

 ## 📚 Project Overview
 This repository documents the process of building a small **Kubernetes cluster** using **three Kumrui MiniPCs** and **k3s**, a lightweight Kubernetes distribution.
 The series starts with installing **Ubuntu Server 24.04.3 LTS** on each node and progresses through networking, k3s installation, and deploying workloads.

+[Go to Documentation](#documentation) for individual links to each step in this Kubernetes series.

 ##  Repository Structure
 ```
 .